Skip to footer content

 }

 This sample code handles uploaded PDF files efficiently.
-The IFormFile parameter works with Razor Pages or MVC controllers, while the MemoryStream ensures smooth processing without creating temporary files, ultimately improving the response time .
-Developers can download, save, or process the extracted text for database storage, generating reports, or displaying content in the browser.
+The IFormFile parameter works with Razor Pages or MVC controllers, while the MemoryStream ensures smooth processing without creating temporary files, ultimately improving response time.
+You can download, save, or process the extracted text for database storage, generating reports, or displaying content in the browser using responsive HTML rendering.
+Consider implementing async patterns for better scalability and custom logging for monitoring extraction operations.
+For Blazor Server applications, the same approach applies with minor adjustments to the component model.

 How Do You Read PDF Form Data?

 PDF forms contain interactive fields that users fill out.
-IronPDF simplifies extracting this form data through its comprehensive forms API, supporting all standard AcroForm field types.
+IronPDF simplifies extracting this form data through its complete forms API, supporting all standard AcroForm field types.
 You can easily extract all form field data, including text boxes, checkboxes, and content type details.
+The library handles digital signatures and form validation automatically.
+It also supports PDF/A compliance for archival requirements and Section 508 accessibility standards.

 The response can then be saved to a database, returned to the user, or integrated into your ASP.NET application workflow.
+For Azure deployments, consider using blob storage for processed form data.
 The following code demonstrates how to do just this:

 [HttpPost("extract-form")]